Empowering Accessible and Inclusive Experiences

 Inclusive Authentic Creative

 Hi!
-I'm Sean Marihugh.
+I'm Sean Marihugh (he/him).
 I've spent my career working in digital accessibility based on a fascination with all the different ways people with disabilities use technology.
 As I've navigated my own disability - muscular dystrophy - I've also fallen in love with all things adaptive sports and adventuring within and around the constraints of my own body.

 What I've learned along the way is that authentic disability inclusion doesn't happen automatically - it requires intentional planning, a willingness to engage the community, and creativity to break down barriers.

-Working with both large and small organizations, including almost a decade on the accessibility team at Microsoft, and on a variety of projects all across the accessibility space I'm equipped to guide you or your organization in transforming accessibility into a core part of your business, whether that's with technology, mindset shifts, organizational structure, or design.
+Working with both large and small organizations, including a decade on the accessibility team at Microsoft, and on a variety of projects all across the accessibility space, I'm equipped to guide you or your organization in transforming accessibility into a core part of your business, whether that's with technology, mindset shifts, organizational structure, or design.

 Disability is part of the human experience.
 Disability is creativity.
 Disability is joy, growth, and adventure.
 Disability is a fulfilling life.